gofractally/psibase/doc/psidk/src/development/services/rust-service/reference/chicken-scratch.md

 ## Bugs

-`service` macro's hygiene could use some cleanup.
+[x] `service` macro's hygiene could use some cleanup.

-1. `anyhow` must be imported for the macro to be happy (need to clarify under what circumstances this is the case to fix it properly)
+[x] 1. `anyhow` must be imported for the macro to be happy (need to clarify under what circumstances this is the case to fix it properly)

 2. `Table` must be imported for the macro to be happy (need to figure out which table def exactly require it.
 Maybe just be when record = "" is specified in the `table` macro).
    `Table` is a Trait that implements things like <table name>::new().
 Getting a reference to a table won't work without bringing the Trait into scope.
 We could bring it in scope whenever the named table shows up in an #[action].
 We could also have the macro look for any element of the Trait and include `Table` only if it finds it being used.
 Perhaps there's a way to define tables that naturally pulls it into scope?
 3. `asyncgraphql_*` need to be `use`d in some cases. should come along with Query definitions.

 ```svgbob
 +-------------+      +---------+      +---------+